 At the first feeling of defensiveness ask your self Why is this topic so loaded for me?
 Why am I getting so defensive?
 What part of myself am I trying to keep safe?
 Your spouse’s complaint is an articulation of what they need.
 It’s not about you.
 Take a deep breath… then take another… and lean into them with curiosity and concern.

 If you’re having a hard time with what your partner is saying, ask them to say it differently.
+Notice your routine communication patterns.
 “I’m feeling defensive right now because of what you just said.
 Can you please put it another way so I can wrap my head around what you are telling me?”

-If you’re the Asker/Listener, and you are triggered and can’t shake it off, ask for a timeout.
+If you’re the Asker/Listener, and you are triggered, you might be tempted to make a defensive response or blame your partner.
+If you can’t shake it off, ask for a timeout.
 Self-soothing during tough conversations can be an ongoing, proactive process.
 Self-soothing protects your emotional brain from diffused physiological arousal (DPA).
 You might say something like, “I’m starting to get triggered.
 It’s about me, right now, and my ability to listen fully… can we take a break and start over in 20 minutes or so?
 What your saying is important, and I want to be fully present right now.
 But I can’t.
 I’ll be back and we will revisit this.”

 During the break, breathe deeply, focus on a fond memory.
 If you start to ruminate, read something to occupy your mind.
 Do whatever you know calms you down and sharpens your focus.
 But make sure to keep your word by returning to the conversation in the time frame you promised.